vikumrajeewa/Learn-To-Use-Github/CONTRIBUTING.md

+- Add Your Name in the readme file contributors table to receive a pr
+- Add your name at last not above others
-- You Can add any of your python code snippets to the /codes directory
+- You can showcase your coding skills by uploading code snippets to the /projects directory
-- It doesn't need to be very long but only hello world things also aren't valid
-- Just Showcase your python skill may it be a quote generator or snake game
-- Have Fun !